alliemeetsfungi/QIIME2_Help/QIIME2_SOP.md

 ### Fungi (and other micro-eukaryotes) Databases
 **Eukaryome**
-<br>Files can be downloaded [HERE](https://eukaryome.org/qiime2/) for Qiime2 compatability.
+<br>Files can be downloaded [HERE](https://eukaryome.org/qiime2/) for QIIME 2 compatability.
 This code provided in this SOP is based on QIIME2_EUK_SSU Version 2.0, however databases for LSU, ITS, and other microbial amplicons are available.
-<br><br>Once database files are downloaded transfer them into your working directory, then import the reference sequences and taxonomy files into Qiime2 using the following code:
+<br><br>Once database files are downloaded transfer them into your working directory, then import the reference sequences and taxonomy files into QIIME 2 using the following code:
 ```
 # Import Reference Sequences
 qiime tools import --type 'FeatureData[Sequence]' \